dovetail-genomics/Omni-C/docs/source/pre_alignment.rst

 For downstream steps you will need a genome file, genome file is a tab delimited file with chromosome names and their respective sizes.
 If you don't already have a genome file follow these steps:

-1. generate an index file for your reference, a reference file with only the main chromosomes should be used (e.g. without alternative or unplaced chromosomes).
+1. Generate an index file for your reference, a reference file with only the main chromosomes should be used (e.g. without alternative or unplaced chromosomes).

 **Command:**